jadecobra/python_tdd_exercises/source/truth_table_05_logical_equality.rst

             return False
         return True

-  the terminal now shows a failure for the 3rd case
+  the terminal displays a failure for the 3rd case
 * I add a condition for it

   .. code-block:: python